-- Represents the grant date fair value of time-based restricted stock awards granted in 2018 computed in accordance with ASC Topic 718, excluding forfeiture assumptions.
+- Represents the grant date fair value of time-based restricted stock awards granted to Mr. Gravelle on November 11, 2021, computed in accordance with ASC Topic 718, excluding forfeiture assumptions.
 No such awards were granted in 2019 or 2020. - 2.
-Reflects payouts pursuant to the Ceridian Share Sales under our ISIP. - 3.
-Reflects the cash portion of annual board and committee retainers and meeting fees paid to Mr. Massey for his service as a non employee director prior to his appointment as Chief Executive Officer of Cannae on November 15, 2019 and his compensation as Chief Executive Officer of \$1 beginning on November 1, 2019. - 4.
-On July 22, 2020, Mr. Coy was appointed to serve as Chief Financial Officer after Mr. Cox's resignation from his position as Executive Vice President and Chief Financial Officer on the same date. - 5.
-Represents a lump sum payment of \$3,713,394.04, less applicable withholding taxes, paid to Mr. Cox in connection with his resignation, which represents his 4.5% allocation (based on Ceridian's closing stock price as of July 22, 2020) under the ISIP in final settlement of all payments due as of July 27, 2020 or in the future involving Cannae's sale of Ceridian.
+Reflects payouts pursuant to the Ceridian Share Sales under our ISIP. - Reflects the cash portion of annual board and committee retainers and meeting fees paid to Mr. Massey for his service as a nonemployee director prior to his appointment as Chief Executive Officer of Cannae on November 15, 2019, and his compensation as Chief Executive Officer of \$1 beginning on November 1, 2019. - 4.
+On July 22, 2020, Mr. Coy was appointed to serve as Chief Financial Officer.